GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 For sites that simply want to ensure a reasonably fresh page, using `Cache-Control: no-cache` or `Cache-Control: max-age=0` prevents the page being used without being revalidated but, unlike `Cache-control: no-store`, still allows the bfcache to be used.
 For bfcache navigations a page refresh may not be expected or desirable for the user.

 For best performance, it is recommended that pages are cacheable, even if only for a short time.
 This will improve performance in general, but also avoid your site becoming ineligible for the bfcache and therefore not benefiting from those instant page restores.
-Where this is not possible `Cache-Control: no-cache`, `Cache-Control: max-age=0` should be used unless there are good security reasons for using `Cache-control: no-store`.
+Where this is not possible `Cache-Control: no-cache` or `Cache-Control: max-age=0` should be used unless there are good security reasons for using `Cache-control: no-store`.

 ### Avoid `window.opener` references